 Simply put, the expert saw an attempt to create a "supreme organ of the cathedral" of all the local churches, although primates are initially equal to each other.
 At the same time they have a full canonical authority within its jurisdiction and do not invade someone else's.
 New as "the cathedral organ" pretend to interfere in those matters that are traditionally solved inside of a church.
 In secular political science would appreciate it as an encroachment on the powers of local authorities by the illegitimate supranational body.

-In total, this message consists of twelve theses that could be interpreted as an allusion to the twelve theses Creed - the main prayers, which determines what the Orthodox Christian faith.
-It briefly outlines the results of previous documents relating to marriage and family, human rights, the situation of Christians in the Middle East, relations with the Orthodox Church and other religions and science, as well as the condemnation of religious intolerance and fanaticism.
-And while the Russian Orthodox Church is preparing an official response, it is worth noting that a number of provisions of the message is really far from reality.
-For example, in the first paragraph of the document states: "The main priority of the Holy and Great Council was the proclamation of the unity of the Orthodox Church."
-If we recall the controversy Antioch and Jerusalem, to proclaim the unity of Reverend primates clearly premature.
+In total this message consists of twelve theses, which can be regarded as a hint of the twelve theses of the Creed, the main prayer that determines what the Orthodox Christian believes.
+It briefly outlines the results of previous documents relating to family and marriage, human rights, the situation of Christians in the Middle East, the relationship of the Orthodox Church with other faiths and with science, as well as condemnation of religious intolerance and fanaticism.
+And while the ROC is preparing an official response, it should be noted that a number of provisions of the message are really far from reality.
+For example, in the first paragraph of the document it is said: "The main priority of the Holy and Great Council was the proclamation of the unity of the Orthodox Church."
+If we recall the polemics of Antioch and Jerusalem, then the omnipotent priests evidently hastened to proclaim unity.

 In the same paragraph, below you can find such words, is concerned about the number of Orthodox experts: "The Orthodox Church expresses the unity and catholicity of the Cathedral.
 Collegiality defines the organization, decision-making and the choice of the way.
 Orthodox Churches are not Churches Confederation, but the One Holy Catholic and Apostolic Church. " If we consider that the event was not the four local churches, with the principle of catholicity everything turned out, to put it mildly, not ideal.

-At the same time representatives of the Ecumenical Patriarchate, in announcing the cathedral took place just as the Pan-Orthodox, have done quite a provocative statement on the procedure for the adoption of the final documents.
-"You come from a democratic country, where each expect that he will vote.
-Unfortunately, in any democratic country, not all come to vote.
-Does this mean that the voting passed in a democratic way, valid? "- so Telmissky Archbishop Job said disagreements about the" pan-Orthodox "activities.
-That is, compared with the political process of the Council, secular electoral procedures, which by definition is incorrect for bishop.
-All the more so at the Council decisions are taken and enter into force only when the unanimous approval of the representatives of all the local churches.
-Otherwise, the decision to lose its legitimacy and, by definition, do not have a pan-Orthodox status.
+At the same time, representatives of the Ecumenical Patriarchate, declaring the Council to be held just as the All-Orthodox, made a rather provocative statement on the procedure for adopting the final documents.
+"You came from a democratic country, where everyone is expected to vote.
+Unfortunately, in every democratic country not everyone comes to vote.
+Does this mean that a democratic vote is invalid? "- so Archbishop of Telmys Job commented on the disagreement about the" all-Orthodox "action.
+That is, compared the procedure of the Council with political, secular election procedures, which for the bishop by definition is incorrect.
+Moreover, decisions at the Council are adopted and come into force only if unanimously approved by representatives of all local churches.
+Otherwise, the decrees lose their legitimacy and, by definition, do not have the status of all-Orthodox.

-Regarding this statement has already expressed the deputy head of the Department for External Church Relations of the Moscow Patriarchate Archpriest Nikolai Balashov, "I understand that the atmosphere in Crete tense and tedious to talk to reporters ...
-But in the Church, because there is no democracy, since the first century, and will not.
-Democracy - a government of the people, and in the power of the Church belongs to God.
-Any self-respecting democrat would have asked himself the ruler of Job, how long he has been elected, and when his term expires.
-After all, in terms of democracy, any non-replaceable power - it's bad.
-And women have to work the bishops do not take - What kind of democracy. "
+Archpriest Nikolai Balashov, Deputy Head of the Department for External Church Relations of the Moscow Patriarchate, already spoke about this statement: "I understand that the atmosphere in Crete is tense and it's tiring to communicate with journalists ...
+But in the Church there is no democracy, from the very first century, and there will be no. Democracy is the power of the people, and in the Church power belongs to God.
+Any self-respecting democrat would ask the very Bishop Job how long he was elected and when his term expires.
+After all, from the point of view of a democrat, any irremovable power is bad.
+And women do not take us to work as bishops - what kind of democracy is there? "

 Meanwhile, it should be understood that the comparison with the political procedures, although flawed, but the policy is really time to start the game.
 Ecumenical Patriarch Bartholomew was necessary to declare that the Council was held, it was a Pan-Orthodox, and it was under him, the Ecumenical Patriarch, the leadership, even if these statements are far from reality.

-Hence, by the way, and fears that the Council is scheduled to make a permanent body for all local churches with the same permanent and irremovable chairman - Ecumenical Patriarch.
-There is already a danger grows, not only for the "catholicity" of the Council, but also for the entire catholicity of the Orthodox Church with the equality of the bishops and the primacy of the Ecumenical Patriarch only "honor".
-In fact, Patriarch Bartholomew wants thus indirectly be "the most important patriarch."
-Or "Eastern Christian Pope", if you want.
-About these intentions spoke and ultimate approach to the approval of the conciliar documents (ie in the form in which they are submitted for discussion), and the failure to organize a preliminary meeting to address the problems preventing universal participation in the Council of the local churches, and other features of the event regulations.
+Hence, by the way, and fears that the Council is planned to make a permanent body for all local churches with a permanent and irremovable chairman - the Ecumenical Patriarch.
+There is already a danger not only for the "sobornost" of the Council, but for the unity of the entire Orthodox Church with the equality of bishops and the primacy of the Ecumenical Patriarch only "in honor."
+In fact, Patriarch Bartholomew wants thus indirectly to become "the most important patriarch."
+Or the "Eastern Christian Pope," if you will.
+These intentions were also expressed by the ultimatum approach to the approval of the conciliar documents (that is, in the form in which they were submitted for discussion) and the refusal to organize a preliminary meeting with the aim of solving the problems that impede the universal participation in the Council of local churches and other specifics of the procedure of the event.

-If the Ecumenical Patriarchate continue its policy of imposing its will upon other Primates and churches, the legitimacy "of the new body of the Church" quickly simplified to zero.
-Especially in the absence of a "quorum" on the island of Crete, where it was presented "Orthodox minority" - and the number of the lay faithful, and in the number of clergy and episcopate.
-That is, if you go back to the words of Constantinople Archbishop Job of the comparison of the Council with "democratic elections", the legitimacy of the decisions taken at the Greek island, the more doubts.
-After all, the representatives of the majority (and absolute) did not agree with the very fact of the Council in the format in which it is proposed to make the Ecumenical Patriarchate.
+If the Ecumenical Patriarchate continues the policy of imposing its will upon other priests and churches, then the legitimacy of the "new organ of the Church" will quickly become simpler to zero.
+Especially in the absence of a "quorum" on the island of Crete, where the "Orthodox minority" was represented - both by the number of lay faithful, and by the number of clergy and episcopate.
+That is, if we return to the words of the Archbishop of Constantinople, Job, about the comparison of the Council with "democratic elections," the legitimacy of the decisions made on the Greek island is all the more doubtful.
+After all, representatives of the majority (and absolute) did not agree with the very fact of holding the Council in the format in which the Ecumenical Patriarchate proposed this.

-Now we need to wait for the official response from scholars of the Moscow Patriarchate, to talk about the possible consequences of the "Cretan solutions."
-However, fears of a split between the local churches can comment on at once - will not split.
-Not least because that the Council did not address the issues of dogma, that is, the foundations of the Orthodox faith.
-Disagreements on the social, political and organizational questions profoundly secondary to the Orthodox Church.
-"Must be factions among you," - says the message of the Apostle Paul to the Corinthians.
+Now it is necessary to wait for the official response of theologians from the Moscow Patriarchate to talk about the possible consequences of this "Cretan decision".
+However, concerns about the split between the local churches can be commented on at once - there will not be a split.
+At least because the Council did not touch upon questions of dogmatism, that is, the foundations of the Orthodox faith.
+The disagreements on the social, political and organizational issues for the Orthodox Church are deeply secondary.
+"There must be a disagreement between you," says the epistle of the apostle Paul to the Corinthians.